dongido001/chatkit-trbot/README.md

 # How to integrate a multilingual chatbot into your Chatkit App using Vue

-This is a demo application showing how to build a Chatbot to your Chatkit app.
+This is a demo application showing how to add a Chatbot to your Chatkit app.
 You can read the tutorial on how it was built [here](https://pusher.com/])

 ![Sample working example](./screenshots/trbot.gif)